 The 5 Secrets of an Award-Winning Sales Closer

-Whether you like it or not, if you’re a real estate investor, you’re a business entrepreneur.
+Whether you like it or not, if you’re a real estate investor, you’re also an entrepreneur.
 And as an entrepreneur, you’ll need to be a proficient salesperson.
-You’re selling products and services.
-You’re negotiating on deals.
-You’re selling yourself to sellers, buyers, investors, brokers, and property managers.
+You’re selling products and services, whether it’s an actual property, a rental unit, a consulting service, etc. You’re negotiating on deals with sellers, buyers and other real estate professionals.
+You’re selling yourself to sellers, buyers, accredited investors, brokers, and property managers.
 Etc. Nearly everything you do requires some variation of sales.
 Therefore, we can all benefit from learning about the most up-to-date best practices in sales.

 Stephanie Chung, an award-winning executive coach with 25 years of team management, business development and sales experience, is an expert at teaching others how to improve their sales skills.
 In our recent conversation, she provide her top five sales tips for selling high-ticket items, like real estate.

 1 – Ask, don’t tell